wajid0786-tech/-first-github/README.md

 # -first-github
-This is the demo for git &amp; github class
+This is the demo for git &amp; github class.